Sia's Vintage Guitars

 Wood

 The 1984 catalogue explains the the SG 60 was made of mahogany, true to the original Gibson.
-The guitar is 10 kg or 20 lbs.
+The guitar is very light 3.05 kgs or 6.75 lbs, surely due to its distinctly thin body.
+Also, the body of my TSG 60 is made from two pieces of wood.

 Bridge

-The TSG 60 has the Tune-o-matic style bridge by the stopper tailpiece, correct to the 1963 Gibson SG that it is playing homage to.
-Unlike harmonica style bridge on 50
+The TSG 60 has the "Tune-o-matic" style bridge, correct to the 1963 Gibson SG that it is playing homage to.
+More specifically, it has the ABR-1 type bridge that is period correct for the model it is inspired by.

 Headstock & Tuners